realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 Check if `modifier` was set to `KeyCode.LeftShift` or `KeyCode.LeftControl` (7) and if so, increment the corresponding hit count (8).
 If no modifier was used (9), increment the `hitCountUnmodified` (10).

-Similar to the simple version we create a `FileStream` (11) and with it the `BinaryWriter` (12).
+Similar to the simple version, we create a `FileStream` (11) and with it the `BinaryWriter` (12).
 Writing multiple variables into the file can simply be achieved by calling `Write()` multiple times (13), once for each hit count that we want to save.

 Start the game, and click the capsule using Shift and Control.
 You should see the three counters in the Inspector.